 Renewable energy is energy sourced from natural resources that are in abundance, for example, the sun and the wind.

-However, renewable energy is on the rise, now accounting for 26% of global electricity generation.
+Renewable energy is on the rise, now accounting for 26% of global electricity generation.
 To meet net-zero targets, we need to accelerate this progress.

 Hydroelectric power uses energy from the flow of water stored in dams and rivers.
 When released, the flow spins turbines.
 Turbines, in turn, generate electricity.